 Gross told reporters after Thursday’s hearing that the label Hanaway tagged him with is incorrect.
 “I believe I’m still a registered independent in this state,” said Gross.
 “And I’m not making any money off of this, and no one is paying me to do this.
 It’s costing quite a bit of money to send all this mail to folks requesting it.”

 Gross, who is 32 but looks much younger, has worked for Democratic elected office holders in the past.
 He was an assistant attorney general from 20014-2016 under Democratic Attorney General Chris Koster.
 Hanaway is a former Republican Speaker of the House in the Missouri legislature and is also a former U.S. Attorney.

-A New Missouri, as a 501 (c) (4), is not required to identify its donors, and has been associated as other such organizations have, with the term “dark money”.
-Gross acknowledges that if he wins his lawsuit, A New Missouri will still not be required to reveal its contributors but notes it would shine a light on the nonprofit’s spending.
+A New Missouri, as a 501 (c) (4), is not required to identify its donors.
+It, like other similar organizations, has been associated with the term “dark money”.
+Gross acknowledges that if he wins his lawsuit, A New Missouri will still not be required to reveal its contributors, but notes it would shine a light on the nonprofit’s spending.